openlilylib/snippets/README.md

 ```
 /includes
 /library
-  /custom-music-fonts
   /oll
     - includable-files.ily
+    /music-fonts
     /stylesheets
+      - new structure to be discussed
+    /templates
       - new structure to be discussed
 /usage-examples
   - documentation-files.ly
 ```